tealeg/tealeg/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

-My background is in Linux and Cloud engineering, developing software in Go, C, Rust, Python and all manners of Lisp and Scheme.
-These days I specialise in Developer eXperience, and I currently work Upvest GmbH, Germany.
+One way or another, I've been programming since 1983 and professionally since the late 1990s.
+I've been heavily involved with the Free and Open Source Sotware movements since the mid 1990s.
+I currently work as Principal Engineer for Upvest GmbH in Germany.
 In the past I've had the fortune to work for Canonical, Thomson Reuters, Heetch, HDI and Cmed Technology.

 - 🔭 I'm currently focussed on how to improve DX around commercial APIs.
 - 🌱 Current research interests: RISC-V, new generation systems languages (Rust, Zig, Carp, Roc).